MoDNS/MoDNS/docs/assignments/technical_report/2_designProcess.md

 \pagebreak
 # MoDNS Technical Report

-This report details the design process, decisions, solutions, hardwares & softwares, and design considerations involved in developing the MoDNS Framework.
+This report will detail the technical design process, decisions, solutions, hardwares & softwares, and design considerations involved in developing the MoDNS Framework.

 ## Design Process

-The team met up and discussed what parts of the project each would like to work on and responsibilities were delegated.
+Firstly, we will cover the design process that was taken to complete the project.
+The team met and discussed the parts of the project that each member would like to work on.
+These responsibilities were delegated and the members were split into three groups: Frontend, Backend, and DevOps.
 The team began by researching DNS, its issues, and alternative methods to achieve the solution.
 The idea to create a modular system had already been decided on by this point.
 However, the team needed to decide and discuss what the process of a modular DNS server would look like and how we should achieve it.

 ### Major Decisions

-During the design and research process, the team considered the following questions that required weighing two or more alternatives.
+During the design and research process, the team encountered the following questions that required weighing two or more solutions.

 #### Plugin Loading: Lua vs Dynamic Libraries